-The hoodie is no longer an afterthought relegated to the backseat until needed.
+As formal wear continues on it’s steep decline, the hoodie is no longer an afterthought relegated to the backseat until needed.
 It’s earned its right as a stand-alone statement – worthy of designing your outfit around.
-And if that’s not how you feel about your current favorite hoodie, let me offer you some suggestions.
+And if that’s not how you feel about your current favorite hoodie, let me offer you some suggestions on the best hoodies for men.

 Swedish CDLP prides itself as a design house dedicated to luxury undergarments, homewear, and sportswear.
 In perfecting their niche they’ve radically pushed the boundaries for environmental consciousness and biodegradability.
 They employ silky, moisture-wicking, anti-bacterial materials from renewable wood sources as well as locally sourced, recyclable cotton.